Hoyg/azuredevopslabs/labs/vstsextend/selenium/readme.md

 [Selenium](http://www.seleniumhq.org/){:target="_blank"} is a portable open source software-testing framework for web applications.
 It has the capability to operate on almost every operating system.
 It supports all modern browsers and multiple languages including .NET (C#), Java.

-In this lab, you will learn how to execute selenium testcases on a C# web application as part of Azure DevOps Continuous Delivery pipeline.
+In this lab, you will learn how to execute selenium testcases on a C# web application, as part of the Azure DevOps Continuous Delivery pipeline.

 If you are not familiar with creating Selenium UI tests in Visual Studio, you may refer to this lab  [click here](https://www.azuredevopslabs.com/labs/tfs/codedui/){:target="_blank"}